How Much Do Most Nursing Homes Cost a Month?

 Given the substantial costs involved, planning for nursing home care is crucial.
 It’s advisable to:

-1. Research Early: Begin researching nursing home options and costs well before the need arises.
+1. Research Early: Research nursing home options and costs well before the need arises.

 2. Understand Insurance Options: Review insurance policies and understand what is and isn’t covered.